gedbe02/Comp-Sci-396/README.md

 # Comp-Sci-396

 <h1>Symmetry vs. Asymmetry</h1>
 While watching my robots evolve, I noticed that robots that seemed more symmetrical moved better.
-Additionally, creatures in the real world are generally symmetric, so I hypothesized that symmetric must be valuable to fitness.
+Additionally, creatures in the real world are generally symmetric, so I hypothesized that symmetry must be valuable to fitness.
 Thus, in this experiment, I tested the difference between symmetrical robots and asymmetrical robots.

 The symmetrical robots were bilaterally symmetric on the y axis.
 Their evolutionary algorithm was altered to assure symmetry.
 The asymmetrical robots were constructed with normal randomness.
 To test which type of robot was better, I ran 5 sets of symmetrical robots and 5 sets of asymmetrical robots with 500 generations and a population size of 10.